 With Ubuntu, you can create and customize your own applications by running some codes.
-And you can distribute them to other operating systems without running a risk of data loss or disabilities of the applications.
+And you can distribute them to other operating systems without running a risk of data loss or disabling any applications.
 Among many Linux-based operating systems, Ubuntu is one of them, and it can be used in computers, network servers, and even smartphones.

 What is the History of Ubuntu?

 Debian was a previous Linux operating system, and Ubuntu was created from that only and got released in 2004.
 Debian used to work in 1993 and has gone through many changes and advanced modifications over the decades.
 But when Debian first got released, some people pointed out that Debian was not easy to install and maintain.
-And it also lacked frequent updates that should only make the operating system better.
+And it also lacked frequent updates that should only improve the operating system.

 But in 2004, Mark Shuttleworth decided to improve the Debian operating system by opening the Canonical company.
-Mark Shuttleworth is a South African entrepreneur who also sold a security company in the same year Ubuntu got released.
+Mark Shuttleworth is a South African entrepreneur who also sold a security company the same year Ubuntu was released.

-In 2005, Shuttleworth created another company named Ubuntu Foundation to create future developments of the operating system.
-And after 4 more years, Ubuntu was advanced to help open-source cloud management platforms like Amazon Elastic compute clouds for advanced web applications development.
+In 2005, Shuttleworth created another company named Ubuntu Foundation to create future operating system developments.
+And after four more years, Ubuntu was advanced to help open-source cloud management platforms like Amazon Elastic compute clouds for advanced web applications development.

 Ubuntu has some popular distributions that help users from many parts of the world to create web applications and manage them seamlessly.